 No other survey methodology allows for this depth of customer feedback.

 We believe in the power of NPS so much that we’ve based our entire Account Experience playbook on it, because we know from both our clients and our research that it works.

 - Prevent churn by using NPS to optimize customer feedback.

 2. Close the Loop on as Many Tickets as Possible

 NPS is the best way to measure customer feedback, but once you’ve got the insights you need, it’s acting on them that counts.

-As our Global Vice President of Education and Program Development, Cary T. Self, has pointed out:
+As our Global Vice President of Education and Services, Cary T. Self, has pointed out:

 In the research we conducted for our annual B2B NPS® & CX Benchmarks Report, The State of Account Experience, we found that closing the loop with customers gave B2B businesses an 11-point increase in their NPS scores overall and translated into an 8.5% increase in retention, for which read an 8.5% reduction in customer churn.

 What’s more, research from the CustomerGauge intelligence team in 2022 discovered that businesses who closed the loop after running an NPS survey had three times the number of promoters the next time they ran the survey (compared to those who didn’t have a closed loop process).

 Furthermore, companies that close the loop at every level, from frontline through to executive, decreased their churn by a minimum of 2.3% per year.